 Wholesale Vegetable Market

 Popham’s Arboretum is a tree garden.
 It is Sri Lanka’s only dry zone arboretum, i.e. a place where trees are grown for study and display.
 Popham’s Arboretum is about 3 km away from the Dambulla Cave Temple on Kandalama Road.
-You can easily catch a tuk tuk for Rs.
+You can easily catch a tuk-tuk for Rs.
 200 from the temple or you catch a bus at the Kandalama Junction.
 Or just walk.

 A daytime visit costs Rs.
 1000 and you can follow one of the colored paths by yourself.
-The property is amazingly big.
+The property is surprisingly big.
 The original founder, a British tea planter called Mr. F.H.
 (Sam) Popham, bought 7.5 acres in 1963.
 1989 he handed it over to the Sri Lankan Institute of Fundamental Studies (IFS), which added another 27 acres.
 The longest trail would take you about an hour if you walk steadily.
 The manager will provide you with a lot of information, either personally or in form of a leaflet.

 It’s also possible to do a night safari to see loris.
 Loris are small nocturnal primates living up high in the trees.
 The night safari starts at 7pm, costs Rs.
 1500 per person and is highly recommended.

-Just a few hundred meters down the road of the Golden Temple.
-The so-called Dambulla Museum is often overlooked by tourist (as well as locals), but it offers very detailed information about the Mural Arts of Sri Lanka.
-It also features a replica of the frescoes in Sigiriya (so if you skip Sigiriya Rock and Sigiriya Museum for some reason, come here to see the frescoes).
+The Museum of Mural Arts or so-called “Dambulla Museum” is located only a few hundred meters down the road from the Golden Temple.
+It is often overlooked by tourists (as well as by locals), but it offers very detailed information about the mural arts of Sri Lanka.
+It also shows a replica of the famous frescoes in Sigiriya.
+So if for some reason you skip Sigiriya Lion Rock and Sigiriya Museum, you can come here to see these frescoes.

 Lakes around Dambulla

 A trip to Kandalama Lake is beautiful at any time of the day.
-As long as it doesn’t rain heavily, of course… The atmospheric light of sunset and sunrise give it a special touch, though.
+As long as it doesn’t rain heavily, of course… The atmospheric light at sunset and sunrise give it a special touch, though.

 Other things to do in Dambulla